Some folks we've known, in no order:

 Andy Schwartz was the publisher of New York Rocker, an influential enthusiastic tabloid-style rock n' roll monthly (he took over from the late Alan Betrock).
 Andy was our first champion, including a rave about us in the editorial of the first issue.
 Last I heard he was in charge of bios over at Warners or RCA or some shit.
 A great fellow with a lot of soul and knowledge.

 Brother Wayne Kramer: Wayne Kramer, celebrated guitar meister of the MC5 was a stable mate in Idlewild, the management company that handled us around 80-82.
 Wayne produced our single for Jimboco Records, and is a fun guy to know.
+UPDATE: The Rousers are saddened by the recent passing of Wayne, an icon and inspiration.

 Like David Geffen before him, Andy started out in the mail room at the William Morris Agency in New York, where he met Keith Rawls, who later teamed up with him to form Idlewild Management.
 It was at their urging that Jerid and John were replaced with Sal and Brett. >Sniff!< After throwing up his hands and I don't know what else, Andy then went on to book blues acts (Alligator Records artists were big clients) with a nice man named Arnie, as well as some metal/thrash acts like Voivod, Metallica, Anthrax, Megadeth....
 Eventually, he started his own firm, Bandwagon, which did very well.
 He sold it to Triad or some such agency and moved to California where he has a wife, some kids, a big house and nothing but admiration for The Rousers.
 He still books many of the biggest acts in all rockdom, including Green Day, Social Distortion, The Ataris, Sum 41.
 A good all around smiley guy.
 All hail!